A flame rises up on a dark grill, photo © Mateusz Dach for Pexels

 A VIP attendee smiles with festival co-founder John Davis at Holy Smokes BBQ Festival in Charleston, S.C., photo ©Kate Dana

-Since its inception in 2020, Holy Smokes has proudly supported Hogs for the Cause, a non-profit organization dedicated to helping families dealing with pediatric brain cancer, and the Ronald McDonald House Charities of Charleston, providing housing and support for families with children in the hospital.
+For years, Holy Smokes has proudly supported Hogs for the Cause, a nonprofit organization dedicated to helping families dealing with pediatric brain cancer, and the Ronald McDonald House Charities of Charleston, which provides housing and support for families with children in the hospital.

-Over the years, the festival has raised hundreds of thousands of dollars, making it a fun event that gives back meaningfully.
+Over the years, the festival has raised hundreds of thousands of dollars, making it a fun event that gives back in a meaningful way.

-This year’s Holy Smokes festival promises to be bigger and better!
+Every year, the Holy Smokes festival seems to get bigger and better!
 Expect some of the country’s top pitmasters to fire up their smokers, stir their sauces, and serve signature dishes.

 A hand holds a tasty food sample over a wooden cutting board at Holy Smokes BBQ Festival in Charleston, S.C., photo ©Kate Dana